realworldaihub/tokengen2/README.md

 # TokenForge - Create and Deploy ERC-20 Tokens

-TokenForge is a comprehensive platform for creating and deploying professional-grade ERC-20/BEP-20 tokens across multiple blockchains using Hardhat.
+TokenForge is a comprehensive platform for creating and deploying professional-grade ERC-20/BEP-20 tokens across multiple blockchains using Hardhat, as well as SPL tokens on Solana.
 With an intuitive interface, secure backend deployment, and advanced features, TokenForge makes token creation accessible to everyone while maintaining enterprise-grade security and reliability.

 ## 🚀 New Multi-Chain Support